 Short on Time?
 Here Are My Key Findings

 - A free tool that uses open-source code.
 Being open-source comes with its benefits and I’ll tell you all about it in the security section.

 - Canadian jurisdiction.
 Psiphon keeps logs of user data, and as it is from Canada, a member of the 5 Eyes Alliance, user privacy is not guaranteed.

-- Unblocks BBC iPlayer.
-However, it couldn’t unblock HBO Max, Hulu, Netflix, Disney+, or Amazon Prime Video.
+- Works with BBC iPlayer.
+However, it didn’t work with HBO Max, Hulu, Netflix, Disney+, or Amazon Prime Video.
 Take a look at my streaming test results here.

 - Has slow speeds.
-I was able to watch a show on the unblocked streaming site, although, I experienced continuous and long buffering.
+I was able to watch a show on my local streaming site, although I experienced continuous and long buffering.
 I tested its speeds and these were the results.